Where the desert meets the sea

 A successful partnership with Carnarvon Community College

-After spending two years consolidating the g-oz program in Halls Creek, we were ready to establish our second remote site and explored a number of options in both Western Australia and the Northern Territory.
+After spending two years consolidating the g-oz program in Halls Creek, we were ready to establish our second site and explored a number of options in both Western Australia and the Northern Territory.
 In 2012, we were invited by the MidWest Education Region Office to pilot a similar program in Carnarvon at the newly amalgamated Carnarvon Community College.
-The pilot was successful and we have been working within the school community ever since.
+The pilot was successful and we have been working in that school community ever since.